Municipal finances in crisis: Johannesburg and Cape Town in historical comparison

 .

 Reports in the media have highlighted the perceived excessive growth in the costs of salaries of municipal employees.
 For example a recent article in a national newspaper headlined with the claim: “Startling truth behind the collapse of SA’s cities … SA’s major cities are running out of cash because they have become employment agencies instead of hives for the delivery of services.”
 (Marrian, 2025).
 In our two cities the evidence is more complicated.
 The graphs show that employee costs in both cities certainly grew much faster than inflation over the period 2010-2025 but, when viewed in comparison, it was not the expenditure item with the largest increase over the period.
-It is also worth highlighting that Johannesburg's salary bill growth was not greater than Cape Town’s.
-Employee costs in Johannesburg grew from R5,1 billion actual in 2008/09 (26% of total expenditure) to R21,6 billion budgeted in 2025/26 (27% of total).
+Employee costs in Johannesburg grew from R5,1 billion actual in 2008/09 (26% of total expenditure) to a budgeted R21,6 billion budgeted in 2025/26 (27% of total).
 This was an increase of 424,4%.
 The curve does suggest that the City’s salary bill rose much more steeply than before when coalition governance started in 2016/17, and has only recently begun to taper off.
-Cape Town’s employee costs increased 457,6% over the same period, rising from R4,6 billion to R20,9 billion.
-However, because other expenditure items grew even faster the employee costs share of total expenditure dropped from 33% to 29%.
+A key reason for this was an agreement between then Executive Mayor Herman Mashaba and coalition partners the Economic Freedom Fighters.4 To fulfil an EFF election promise the City insourced thousands of poorly paid contract workers in 2017/18 (CoJ, 2018; News24Wire, 2018).
+While growth has moderated slightly in the last five years there is a serious note of concern in Johannesburg's most recent financial reporting.
+The City's S71 report from August shows that at the end of the 2024/25 financial year actual employee costs were R21,2 billion, more than a billion over budget.
+This fixed cost is likely to carry forward, meaning that the R21,6 budgeted for salaries in 2025/26 is unrealistic.

-Weighing more heavily on both cities’ budgets was the growth in bulk purchases and debt impairment.
+Weighing just as heavily on both cities’ budgets was the growth in bulk purchases and debt impairment.
 In Johannesburg, bulk purchases of water and electricity increased from R5,4 billion actual in 2008/09 (28% of total operating expenditure) to R27,4 billion budgeted in 2025/26 (34% of total) – an increase of 504,3%.
 These are administered costs imposed by bulk providers Rand Water and Eskom over which the City has little control.
 In Cape Town, bulk purchases increased from R2,9 billion (21% of total operating expenditure) to R17,9 billion (25% of total) over the same period.
 While there was a slight dip in the curve in 2017/18 – the year of the city’s Day Zero water crisis – the overall increase in bulk purchases was 623,3%, three times inflation, and the largest of any of the five expenditure items.

 Debt impairment is provision set aside for billed amounts not paid by consumers and needing ultimately to be written off as bad debts.
 In Johannesburg, debt impairment increased from an actual R1,5 billion in 2008/09 (7% of the operating budget) to a staggering R8 billion (10% of budget) budgeted for 2025/26.
 This was an increase of 547,5% since 2008/09.
 The curve clearly shows that the big increase in debt impairment came in 2019/20, when COVID-19 shutdowns and the resulting economic collapse saw both households and businesses struggle to pay bills.
 In this year provision for debt impairment surged to 13% of the operating budget.